Edit

 You can still apply other transformations by splitting the ingestion and transformation steps into separate queries.
 The first query actually retrieves the data and the second query references its results so that DW compute can be used.
 For SQL sources, any transformation that's part of the native query is supported.

-When you directly load the query to an output destination, only Lakehouse destinations are supported currently.
-If you want to use another output destination, you can stage the query first and reference it later.
+Currently, fast copy only supports directly loading to a Lakehouse destination.
+If you want to use another output destination, you can stage the query first and reference it in a later query with a different destination.

 How to use fast copy

-2. Navigate to a premium workspace and create a dataflow Gen2.
+1. In Fabric, navigate to a premium workspace and create a Dataflow Gen2.

-Screenshot showing where to select the Options for Dataflows Gen2 on the Home tab.
+Screenshot showing where to select the Options for Dataflow Gen2 on the Home tab.

-4. Then choose the Scale tab on the Options dialog and select the Allow use of fast copy connectors checkbox to turn on fast copy.
+3. Select the Scale tab in the Options dialog, and then select Allow use of fast copy connectors to turn on fast copy.
 Then close the Options dialog.

 Screenshot showing where to enable fast copy on the Scale tab of the Options dialog.

-5. Select Get data and then choose the ADLS Gen2 source, and fill in the details for your container.
+4. Select Get data, choose the ADLS Gen2 source, and fill in the details for your container.

 Screenshot showing the Preview folder data window with the Combine option highlighted.

-7. To ensure fast copy, only apply transformations listed in the Connector support section of this article.
-If you need to apply more transformations, stage the data first, and reference the query later.
+6. To ensure fast copy, only apply transformations listed in the Connector support section of this article.
+If you need to apply more transformations, stage the data first, and reference the staged data query in a later query.
 Make other transformations on the referenced query.

-8. (Optional) You can set the Require fast copy option for the query by right-clicking on it to select and enable that option.
+7. (Optional) You can set the require fast copy option for the query by right-clicking the query, then selecting the Require fast copy option.

 Screenshot showing where to select the Require fast copy option on the right-click menu for a query.

-10. Check the fast copy indicators to see if your query can run with fast copy.
+9. Check the fast copy indicators to ensure your query can run with fast copy.
 If so, the Engine type shows CopyActivity.

 Screenshot showing the refresh details indicating the pipeline CopyActivity engine was used.